brianboyer/brianboyer.net/_src/writing-talks.md

 {% set figure = {
   src: "/_assets/img/chicas.jpg",
-  alt: "Brian Boyer leading a Chicas Poderosas workship in 2013.",
+  alt: "Brian Boyer leading a Chicas Poderosas workshop in 2013.",
   caption: "Leading a <a href=\"https://chicaspoderosas.org\">Chicas Poderosas</a> workship in 2013.
 Photo by <a href=\"https://twitter.com/fiocotoseg\">Fiorella Coto Segnini</a>"
 } %}{#_#}
 {% include "figure.njk" %}